sheepla/fzman/README.md

 # 📖 fzman

-*fzman* is a manpage finder with fzf
+*fzman* is a manpage finder with `fzf` written in simple shell script.

 <img src="./img/screenshot.png"/>